Fito305/toll-calculator/README.md

 100, 200 micro services.
 We don't want to implement all that logic.
 So the GATEWAY is going to be responsible for that stuff.
 It's basically, our API.

+grpc is actually tcp.
+We need to have a port etc..

-LEFT OFF: Implementing GRPC and Protobuffers as our second transport layer
+LEFT OFF: Aggregator GRPC client.